wipplelang/teach/src/resources/drawing-with-turtle/lesson/index.md

     answer the questions in the slideshow on their own.
 You may use a Google Form or other online survey.
 If a printer is available in the classroom, have students line up once they have submitted their exit ticket and print their drawings for them so they can take them home.
+As students wait to be picked up, present their drawings on the board.

 ---